 *for either the most promising singer under 35 or for particular achievement as a “Verdi Baritone”.

-1) Please enter below your details, and webclips, either by YouTube or SoundCloud and submit your entry fee by PayPal.
+1) Please enter below your details, and webclips, either by YouTube or SoundCloud and submit your entry fee by Bank Transfer or PayPal.

 2) The Board of Fulham Opera will select between 8-12 singers to take place in a public live final to take place at St John’s Church, Fulham on Sunday 1st October 2017, which will be judged by: